Fermion quantum criticality far from equilibrium: Symmetry analysis and effective action

 where $\hat U_g$ is a unitary operator implementing the action of the symmetry group on the Fock space.
-To construct Lindbladians with weak symmetries, it is useful to reformulate the above statement in terms of the jump operators $L_\alpha$.
-The Lindbladian satisfies the weak symmetry condition if and only if the jump operators are charged under the action of the symmetry group, \textit{i.e.}, \cite{deGroot2022}
+To construct Lindbladians with weak symmetries, it is useful to reformulate the above statement in terms of the jump operators $L_{a}$, with the multi-index $a=(\alpha,\beta)$ (cf. Eq.~\eqref{eq:jumpop1},Eq.~\eqref{eq:jumpop2}).
+The Lindbladian satisfies the weak symmetry condition if and only if the jump operators are charged under the action of the symmetry group, \textit{i.e.} \cite{deGroot2022},

-where $R(g)$ is a unitary representation of the group associated to the generator $g$.
-For abelian groups, $R(g) = \exp(\mi\alpha(g))$ is one-dimensional, while for non-abelian symmetry groups, $R(g)$ is given by an $n\times n$ unitary matrix, where $n$ denotes the dimension of the representation.
+where $R(g)$ is a unitary representation of the group $G$.
+For Abelian groups, $R(g) = \exp(\mi\alpha(g))$ is one-dimensional, while for non-Abelian symmetry groups, $R(g)$ is given by a rank-$4$ tensor.
+For the operators $x_\alpha$ which transform as a singlet under the symmetry group, $R(g)$ is a unitary matrix.

 If the jump operators carry a trivial charge, \textit{i.e.}, $R(g)_{\alpha\beta}=\delta_{\alpha\beta}$, $\forall g\in G$, the Lindbladian is said to have a \textit{strong symmetry}.
-(The Hamiltonian term $\hat H$ is invariant under $\hat U_g$ if it satisfies $\hat U_g^\dag \hat H \hat U_g = \hat H \iff [\hat H,\hat U_g] = \hat H$ -- unlike the jump operators $\hat L_\alpha$, there is no distinction between strong and weak symmetries for $\hat H$.)
+The Hamiltonian term $\hat H$ is invariant under $\hat U_g$ if it satisfies $\hat U_g^\dag \hat H \hat U_g = \hat H \iff [\hat H,\hat U_g] = \hat H$ -- unlike the jump operators $\hat L_\alpha$, there is no distinction between strong and weak symmetries for $\hat H$.

-In the field theory representation, weak symmetries correspond to the invariance of the Keldysh path integral under symmetry transformations acting identically on both contours ~\cite{Sieberer2023}
+In the field theory representation, weak symmetries correspond to the invariance of the Keldysh path integral under symmetry transformations acting identically on both contours~\cite{Sieberer2023}

 Here we allow for both internal and external transformations: $\mathcal{U}(g)$ is a unitary matrix acting on the fields $\psi^\pm$, and $\Lambda(g)$ is a representation of the symmetry group acting on the base manifold.